 "Connection" has always been a core part of fitness – first and foremost, connecting better with one’s own self to improve personal health, fitness, and wellbeing.
 In a gym or sports team environment, the powerful connections that people build with instructors, trainers, teammates and the community of members create motivation and accountability, as well as vibes, camaraderie, and being a part of something bigger.
 High growth boutique gyms like SoulCycle, Orangetheory Fitness, CorePower Yoga, EverybodyFights, Rumble Boxing and CrossFit have all leveraged the power of human connection to fuel their growth and retention.

 Connected Fitness adds a digital layer to the entire user experience that amplifies these personal and social connections, creating new opportunities and experiences in a way that brings the gym experience home.
 Peloton has replicated the studio cycling experience; Mirror delivers group fitness classes.
+Brrrn, a boutique fitness studio specializing in cold temperature fitness, has established a new category of at-home fitness with their original slide board and subscription model.
 Sports teams are able to stay connected and find performance advantages by using technology.
 Apps like Hudl enable coaches to review game footage, DRIVN improves team communication, Zwift allows at-home cyclists to train in virtual group rides, and Strava encourages runners and cyclists to track, share and celebrate activity with their network.
 Hydrow has focused on bringing the experience of rowing on water to the wide audience who has never rowed before.

 “Our plan is to give everybody in the world, not just United States, but around the world, a clear picture of the values and the aesthetic and the human connection that comes with doing that kind of sport.” - Bruce Smith, Hydrow